DinhHoangDung/MCU_Lab3/README.md

 ## Lab Assignments

-This lab is using STM32 to create a traffic light system.
+This lab is about Communication Interface using UART loop-back communication.